SeverinDenisenko/blog/README.md

-# http-haskel
+# My personal blog

+* Written in pure Haskell using sockets
-Wery simple HTTP server
+* Wery simple and small backend code

-* Can serve files
-* Has basic protection and error handling
-* Less then 100 lines of code!!!